Paris in Fall

 Purchasing train tickets is ‘a piece of cake’.
 Eurail gives clear and easy instructions on these steps.

 We go to the train office first and purchase our ticket.
 We had already been in yesterday to activate our Eurail Passes so we knew the trains went hourly, and we had to reserve our First Class seats.
 We paid the seat reservation fee, and decided to delay an hour ‘just in case’.
 Lucky we did.
-“Go with your gut feel” I tell Explorason.
+“Go with your gut feeling,” I tell Explorason.

 Metro Ticket Dramas

 The first really tense moment came when trying to purchase a Metro ticket.
 We queued for 3 machines and one by one they wouldn’t work, and we would move to the next one.
-In the end (45 minutes later) we had to ask two Americans if we could ‘jump the queue’ in case we missed our train.
+At the end (45 minutes later) we had to ask two Americans if we could ‘jump the queue’ in case we missed our train.
 Paris Metros are very understaffed and do not have nearly enough ticket machines.
-The ticket machines they do have do NOT all take cash, neither do they all sell all tickets.
+The ticket machines they do have do NOT all take cash, neither do they all sell all the tickets.

 We then have to locate our Metro line and we manage to get into the wrong one and have to sneak out and into the correct Metro line – not an easy thing with luggage in tow.